hydsrg/hyds-repo/README.md

 # hyds-repo
 This is a template repository that can be cloned to create a new, specific repository.
+To clone it from the terminal, please type: `git clone https://github.com/hydsrg/hyds-repo`.

 Please follow the structure below to create your repositories.

 ## Repository's structure
 1. `README.md`: This is an introductory file that explains what the repo does.